schuelermine/hextra/README.old.md

 Defines the type families needed to make type-level natural numbers work.

-Requires UndecidableInstances, TypeOperators and DataKinds.
+Requires TypeOperators and DataKinds.
+*TODO: Test if it works without UndecidableInstances*

 #### Data/Vector.hs